Jacob-xyb/LibTorch_Awesome/README.md

 :triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post:  **The five-star red flag**. :triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post:

-And I‘m a Chinese, a lot of English just for knowledge sharing.In other words, the Chinese will understand this project!!!
+And I‘m a Chinese, a lot of English just for knowledge sharing.
+In other words, the Chinese will understand this project!!!

 ## Help